Chemical finishing of textiles: Application

 Chemical finishes can be applied in three different ways: exhaust applications, coating, and padding.

-Exhaust

-Exhaust application is carried out by immersion the substrate in the chemical solution.

-Padding

-In padding applications, the material comes in contact with chemicals on a padding mangle.
-The material is then dried or cured using a stenter.

 Coating

 The coating is an application of chemical substances on the surface of fabric that is to be made functional or decorative.
 Coating is attained by applying a thin layer of a functional chemical, compound, or polymer on the substrate's surface.
 Coatings use less material than other types of applications, such as exhaust or padding.

 Nanomaterials

 Advances in chemical finishes include application of nanomaterials.

 Chemical hazards

 Certain chemical finishes contain potential hazards to health and the environment.
 Perfluorinated acids are considered to be hazardous to human health by the US Environmental Protection Agency.